Emergencies such as bushfires and floods may damage the built and natural environment. Fast action is often needed to stop the damage getting worse.

 Other impacts may occur, such as disease spreading from animal carcasses, surviving animals being affected by disease, soils eroding, water supplies being contaminated, and weeds spreading.

-After bushfire and floods the Department of Economic Development, Jobs, Transport and Resources has a primary support role in the recovery of rural enterprises, mainly focusing on:
+After bushfire and floods the department has a primary support role in the recovery of rural enterprises, mainly focusing on:

 - assessing losses of agricultural assets and livestock, and the needs of affected persons and communities